 The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
 In these transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholders.
 The selling stockholders also may sell shares short and redeliver the shares to close out short positions.
 The selling stockholders may enter into option or other transactions with broker-dealers that require the delivery to the broker-dealer of the shares.
 The broker-dealer may then resell or otherwise transfer the shares under this prospectus.
-The selling stockholders also may loan or pledge the shares to a broker-dealer may sell the pledged shares under this prospectus.
+The selling stockholders also may loan or pledge the shares to a broker-dealer.
+The broker-dealer may sell the loaned shares, or upon a default the broker-dealer may sell the pledged shares under this prospectus.